Netflix/Hystrix/hystrix-contrib/hystrix-javanica/README.md

     }
 ```

-**_Its important to remember that Hystrix command and fallback should be placed in the same class and have same method signature_**.
+**_Its important to remember that Hystrix command and fallback should be placed in the same class and have same method signature (optional parameter for failed execution exception_**.

 Fallback method can have any access modifier.
 Method `defaultUser` will be used to process fallback logic in a case of any errors.
 If you need to run fallback method `defaultUser` as separate Hystrix command then you need to annotate it with `HystrixCommand` annotation as below:
 ```java